cloudant/CDTDatastore/doc/encryption.md

-# Encrypt databases
+# Encrypt datastores

-This is an experimental feature, use with caution.

-CDTDatastore is able to create encrypted databases.
+CDTDatastore is able to create encrypted datastores.
 To do so, first edit your `Podfile` and replace:

 ```